askui/askui/docs/docs/general/06-Tutorials/shop-demo.md

 ### 1. Open the Demo Shop

 First we need to open the demo shop in the browser.
-For that we can type the url into the url bar and hit enter:
+For that we can type the URL into the URL bar and hit enter:

 ```ts
 it('Should log into account', async () => {